mist64/cbmbus_doc/Commodore Peripheral Bus.md

 	* send 2 bits at a time
 	* every TODO µs
 * original protocol has a "no slower than" requirement
-* Jiffy DOS has a "no faster or slower than" requirement
+* JiffyDOS has a "no faster or slower than" requirement
 * within TODO µs, receiver must be able to read two bits every TODO µs

 * backwards compatibility
-	* devices that can speak Jiffy DOS and devices that can't can share the same bus
+	* devices that can speak JiffyDOS and devices that can't can share the same bus
-	* all devices that speak Jiffy DOS also speak the original protocol
+	* all devices that speak JiffyDOS also speak the original protocol
-	* -> ok if a set of devices speak Jiffy DOS, while others are passive
+	* -> ok if a set of devices speak JiffyDOS, while others are passive
-	* -> if not everyone in a set of devices can speak Jiffy DOS, they can revert to the original protocol
+	* -> if not everyone in a set of devices can speak JiffyDOS, they can revert to the original protocol
 	* commands from the controller have to be received by all devices
 	* -> commands have to use the regular protocol
 	* detection & enabling